DavidMesa24/testchallenge/README.md

 ![img_3.png](images/img_3.png)

-* Rider (id:7) Request a ride (The program asign a free driver to the rider.
+* Rider (id:7) Request a ride (The program assign a free driver to the rider.
 Is there not a free driver, indicates an error.
 The ride start at rider position)

 ![img_4.png](images/img_4.png)